YUNEEC/Yuneec-SDK-iOS-Example/README.md

 3. Click Other, go one folder up, and select `Carthage/Build/iOS/Yuneec_SDK_iOS.framework`.
 4. Do "Product Clean" and "Product Build"

-## Use the Yuneec software in the lopo (SITL) simulation for testing
+## Use the Yuneec software in the loop (SITL) simulation for testing

 The iOS app can be tested against the software simulation.